Taxable Fringe Benefits: Everything You Need to Know

 Bear in mind that while it is the responsibility of every employer to properly report the wages of its employees, each employee is ultimately responsible for accurately reporting any earned income to the IRS.
 It is incumbent upon each employee to track those benefits they believe are taxable as well as the value of that benefit, even if your employer has already reported all your wages.
 The last thing you would want is to subject yourself to any tax penalties from the IRS for under-reporting your wages.

 If you need help understanding taxable fringe benefits, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.